 Wondering how to smoke sausage properly?
-It requires precision, practice, and just the right amount of luck to smoke sausage to perfection, and this guide will put you on the right path.
-This video will teach you all you need to know about the art of smoking sausage on an offset smoker.
+It requires precision, practice, and just the right amount of luck to smoke sausage to perfection, and this guide by legendary Pitmaster Aaron Franklin will put you on the right path.
+In this video, he’ll teach you all you need to know about the art of smoking sausage on an offset smoker.

 How To Smoke Sausage To Perfection

 This guide teaches you how to smoke sausage on an indirect offset smoker.
 The process is fairly simple to understand, but it might take some practice to get it right.

 When cooking sausage, the most important thing is temperature control.
 Going too high will result in popped cases, and dropping too low will result in chewy cases.
 The fire should be really steady at 275F.

 For the best result, add a dense log on top of the coal bed.
 This will produce a lot of smoke, cooking your sausages low and slow.